davidhozic/discord-advertisement-framework/docs/source/guide/core/quickstart.rst

 ======================
-Quickstart
+Quickstart (core)
 ======================
-This page contains information to quickly getting started.
+This page contains information to quickly getting started with the core.

 The first thing you need is the library installed, see :ref:`Installation`.